zygos/wd-material/material/3-frameworks/4-full-stack/1-postresql.md

 Update the `gen-types` script in `package.json` to use `postgres` dialect instead of `sqlite`.
 Also, you could apply a few optional changes, such as:

-- Removing the `better-sqlite3` package and its types package from your project.
+- Remove the `better-sqlite3` package and its `@types` package from your project.
+You can do that with `npm rm better-sqlite3 @types/better-sqlite3`.
-- Adding `.url()` validation to the `connectionString` in the `config.ts` file to ensure it is a valid URL and removing the `:memory:` default value as it is not applicable to PostgreSQL.
+- Add `.url()` validation to the `connectionString` in the `config.ts` file to ensure it is a valid URL.
+Also, remove the `:memory:` default value as it is not applicable to PostgreSQL.

 **4. Run the project**